schornon/xcode-templates/README.md

 open ~/Library/Developer/Xcode/Templates/Custom\ Templates
 ```

-Now drag and drop the `TCA.xctemplate` that included with the repo to the `Custom Templates` directory.
-Now the TCA template can be selected from File Templates
+Now drag and drop the `*.xctemplate` that included with the repo to the `Custom Templates` directory.
+Now templates can be selected from File Templates.